jbenner-radham/fencechecker/README.md

  Usage: fencechecker [OPTIONS] FILEPATHS...

 ╭─ Arguments ──────────────────────────────────────────────────────────────────╮
 │ *    filepaths      FILEPATHS...
-The Markdown files to process. [required]  │ ╰──────────────────────────────────────────────────────────────────────────────╯
+Check these Markdown files. [required]     │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtualenv.          │ │ --help                              Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtualenv.          │ │ --install-completion                Install completion for the current       │ │                                     shell.                                   │ │ --show-completion                   Show completion for the current shell,   │ │                                     to copy it or customize the              │ │                                     installation.                            │ │ --help                -h            Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```